 Pineal apoplexy is rare and refers to the sudden neurological deterioration following hemorrhage in the pineal region, most commonly into a pineal cyst.

 The condition is rare and since it results from bleeding from or into an underlying pineal region mass, no single demographic can be identified.
-Underlying lesions include:

-As is the case with the far more common pituitary apoplexy, the term pineal apoplexy refers to a sudden neurological event similar to, and sometimes due to, subarachnoid haemorrhage.
+As is the case with the far more common pituitary apoplexy, the term pineal apoplexy refers to a sudden neurological event similar to, and sometimes due to, subarachnoid hemorrhage.
 Patients develop a sudden severe headache, with associated features including drop in conscious level and meningism.

-- visualisation of blood
+- visualization of blood

 - effects of enlargement